Ingrid Fiskaa: Other

 Fiskaa became a board member of Attac Norway in 2004, and leader of the anti-war organization Fredsinitiativet ('The Peace Initiative') in 2005.
 She stepped down from Fredsinitiativet in 2008.
 She has been suggested by peace activist Fredrik Heffermehl as a new member of the Norwegian Nobel Committee.

 Personal life and education

 She hails from Bryne, and has a bachelor's degree from the University of Stavanger.
 In 2009 she graduated with a master's degree in history from the University of Oslo.

+She is currently in a relationship with Olav Martin Barktveit.
+The pair currently reside in Time.